Why Most New Year’s Resolutions Fail—But Yours Won’t

 “Instead of only setting goals for the full year, set goals for each month that work toward your larger goal, and revisit them monthly,” says Nazima Qureshi, M.P.H., R.D.

 These smaller, timely goals also give you the flexibility to speed or slow your progress based on what’s happening in your life, Qureshi says.
-If you have a busy month of caregiving or travel, you may just want to maintain your progress with a few runs each week, then start building mileage again next month.
+If you have a busy month of caregiving or travel, you may want to maintain your progress with a few runs each week, then start building mileage again next month.
 Ultimately, healthy habit change is about managing your expectations and celebrating small wins along the way.

-Once you’ve come up with a SMART goal and figured out how you’ll achieve it, remember that things won’t change overnight.
-Even if the change you’re hoping to make is realistic, it may still feel hard at first.
+Once you've come up with a SMART goal and figured out how you'll achieve it, remember things won't change overnight.
+Even if the change you're hoping to make is realistic, it may still feel hard at first.
 When this happens, remember why you made the goal in the first place.

-“Thinking about achieving your goal should make you feel happy and motivated,” Hurley says.
-“Those feelings will keep us going even when life gets in the way!
+"Thinking about achieving your goal should make you feel happy and motivated," Hurley says.
+"Those feelings will keep us going even when life gets in the way!"